GeorgeLuImmortal/DocLLM_reimplementation/README.md

 **Note that this is an re-implementation of model architecture, all newly added parameters are random initialized, you can download the model and continue pre-training or fine-tuning.**

+**The inference code is available at readme.md (you can extend that code to perform training as well), model architectures are available at modeling_baichuan.py when you download the huggingface model.**

 # Performance

 We test the performance of fine-tuned DocLLM_baichuan2_7b on the in-house KIE dataset, demonstrating that though without pre-training, it still achieves improvement.